 5 Marketing Mistakes You Are Currently Making

 Marketing has and always will be the fuel that brings in a constant stream of revenue and profits for your business.
 Digital marketing in participator has been a game changer in the industry.
 The sheer power of Inbound marketing, along with the control you can eventually have on where you put in your efforts, understanding your analytics and results to make better decisions based on data and much more have contributed to its success.
 Sadly, however, most businesses still end up making marketing mistakes.
 These mistakes can cost you opportunities, time wasted, and possibly even damage the very brand that you work so hard to create.
-Learning what those mistakes are and how to not only fix, but avoid the, is key in your marketing plan.
+Learning what those mistakes are and how to not only fix but avoid them, is key in your marketing plan.